 For me, meditation is all about the concept of ‘being with’.
 The ability to ‘be with’ embodies true presence and mindfulness.
 To ‘be with’ yourself, to ‘be with another’, 'to ‘be with’ what is; there’s an intrinsic sense of allowing, and accepting, rather than striving and busying ourselves with other things.
 It’s about connecting, with yourself, and with others, and the world around you; a most fundamental human need.
 This ability comes from meditation.
 This is why I meditate and am so passionate about showing people how simple it can be.

-Our next local course start on May 1st, in Mordialloc.
+Our next local course starts on May 1st, in Mordialloc.
 It’s on Wednesday evenings from 7.30-8.45pm.
 If you’d like to find out more get in touch; it’s my favourite topic of conversation!
 Nicky

 Our 5 week Intro to Meditation course can be run in your workplace during lunchtimes, or before or after work.
 We also offer ‘Taste of Meditation’ sessions and can customise mindfulness and meditation sessions to suit your team’s needs.

 Along with Meditation courses, workshops & programs, we offer Individual Coaching in Mindfulness Meditation and Wellness at Corporate workplaces and by phone.
-Our weekly Yoga and Yoga Nidra classes in Mentone..
+Our weekly Yoga and Meditation classes are in Parkdale & Mentone.